wieczo/wieczo-clamav/README.md

   * Adds table to log virus findings

 * 1.2.0
-  * Allows to scan the whole WordPress installation for viruses
+  * Adds full scan of all WordPress files
-  * Logs all errors
+  * Extends the table to log all errors which happen during a scan
+  * Replaces the old standard HTML table with a WP_List_Table to support sorting, multi-actions and more
-  * Enables to filter the logs by error type
+  * Enables to filter by log type and scan method